etzl/etzl/README.md

 #### My current work
 Currently I am working on a little game in the terminal.
 It's like space shooter games and is implemented with 'standard c++17' and 'ncurses'.

 When it reaches a good stable stage, I will push the repository here.
+I also created a [gist](https://gist.github.com/etzl/17612eb71654a7198e7a4be6c7d73f50) that cotains the menu code implemented in 'c', that roughly gives an idea of what I'm doing.

 <!--
 **etzl/etzl** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.